Consensys/mythril/tests/testdata/outputs_expected/ether_send.sol.o.markdown

 ### Description

-It seems that an attacker is able to execute an call instruction, this can mean that the attacker is able is able to extract funds out of the contract.
+It seems that an attacker is able to execute an call instruction, this can mean that the attacker is able to extract funds out of the contract.

 ## Integer Overflow
 - SWC ID: 101